HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

-Weekend days show a greater proportion of mobile traffic, with 66.06% on Saturdays, **66.54%** on Sundays, and a slight increase to **59.06%**.
-Globally, not every country has Monday to Friday work weeks -  Sunday to Thursday is also <a hreflang="en" href="https://en.wikipedia.org/wiki/Workweek_and_weekend">another common pattern</a>.
+Weekend days show a greater proportion of mobile traffic, climbing somewhere around 10% from around 55 - 56% to 65 - 67%.
+Globally, not every country has Monday to Friday work weeks -  Sunday to Thursday is also <a hreflang="en" href="https://en.wikipedia.org/wiki/Workweek_and_weekend">another common pattern</a>, something that can be seen with a slight ramp up on Fridays, leading to a bigger jump in mobile usage on Saturdays and Sundays.

 {# TODO (Authors) - I dont get the use of bold here, and i'm confused what "a slight increase to" is referring to.
 A slight increase from?
 Is something missing? #}

+{# TODO (Editor) - So sorry, bad copy and paste from earlier version, re-written now! #}

 ##### Not all times are equal

-On weekdays, mobile usage dips vs. desktop usage around 5 AM UTC and starts climbing again at 7 PM UTC (with a small bump around 10 / 11 AM).
+On weekdays, mobile usage decreases and desktop usage increases as an overall percentage of traffic around 5 AM UTC and starts climbing again at 7 PM UTC (with a small bump around 10 / 11 AM).
 This aligns with working hours.

 {# TODO (Authors) - I dont get what "mobile usage dips vs. desktop usage" is trying to say.
 One decreases while another increases? #}

+{# TODO (Editor) - Updated! #}

 {{ figure_markup(
    image="mobile-web-akimai-device-distribution-by-hour-weekdays.png",